-Study architectural and functional enhancement on application enablers/services energy efficiency and energy saving network
+Study architectural and functional enhancement on application enablers/services, such as assist/support energy efficiency and energy saving at network, application layer and application enablement layer,

-enhance NSCE services for usage/configuration of dedicated network slice to applications/verticals (e.g. re-map the user/application to the slice, network slice diagnostics enhancement with energy saving information), and coordinate with SA5 on energy efficiency for network slicing management.
+potential enhancements to NSCE services for usage/configuration of dedicated network slice to applications/verticals (e.g. re-map the user/application to the slice, network slice diagnostics enhancement with energy saving information), and coordinate with SA5 on energy efficiency for network slicing management.

-potential enhancements to services () energy efficiency and energy saving assist AIML client selection to improve energy efficiency, assist EAS selection, adjust the LCS QoS to reduce energy consumption.
+potential enhancements to application enablers/enablement services (e.g. SEALDD, EDGEAPP, AIMLAPP, LM) to achieve energy efficiency and energy saving at application/application enabler layer, such as assist AIML client selection to improve energy efficiency, assist EAS selection, adjust the LCS QoS to reduce energy consumption, considering the energy consumption information provided by the Core Network (e.g. EIF defined in TS 23.501) and measurement information exposed by Management system (e.g. introduced in TS 28.552 and TS 28.554).

 Identify potential solutions, including the information flows and application enablement APIs satisfying the architectural requirements and enhancements identified in bullet 1).

+NOTE 1: The study will not introduce new application enabler in this release.

+NOTE 2: The specification listed in bullet 1)-b are based on the versions published for Release 19 or pre-releases.